geodynamics/pylith/docs/user/run-pylith/petsc-options.md

 ### Solver Options

-For most problems we use the GMRES method from Saad and Schultz for the linear solver; this is the linear solver PETSc uses as the default.
+For most problems we use the GMRES method from {cite:t}`Saad:Schultz:1986` for the linear solver; this is the linear solver PETSc uses as the default.
 See [PETSc linear solver table](https://petsc.org/release/docs/manual/ksp/#tab-kspdefaults) for a list of PETSc options for linear solvers and preconditioners.

 :::{tip}